Q -- Is financing available?

 Q – Will the HVO System operate in a location that is not air-conditioned or heated?

-A – Our oxygen compression systems should be operated in an environment that maintains the temperature between 45 F (7.2 C) to 100 F (37.8 C).
+A – Our oxygen compression systems should be operated in an environment that maintains the temperature between 45 F (7.2 C) to 90 F (32.2 C), and the humidity at less than 50%.
+Plan to have good air-flow in the space where you system is located, which can be accomplished with fans and/or AC.

 Q -- I have a question not answered in the FAQ.
 Whom do I contact?